 Payment is accepted by most debit and credit cards, or BACS or direct transfer via internet banking.
 Payment for home detox is required in full prior to treatment commencing.

 Do you offer payment plans for home detox?

-Abbeycare offer finance via a third party, and we may be able to help arrange finance through them, for home detox.
+Abbeycare do not currently offer finance arrangements, although this is subject to change.
 Please ring direct on 01603 513 091 for more information.

 What to eat during your detox (diet)?